Five Below

-Five Below, Inc. is an American chain of specialty discount gift shops that prices most of its products at up to $5, plus a smaller assortment of products priced up to $40.
+Five Below, Inc. (stylized as fiVe BEL°W) is an American chain of specialty discount gift shops that prices most of its products at up to $5, plus a smaller assortment of products priced up to $40.
 Founded in 2002 by Tom Vellios and David Schlessinger and headquartered in Philadelphia, Pennsylvania, the chain is aimed at tweens and teens.
 By 2014, there were more than 1,850 stores located across the United States.

 History

 David Schlessinger, founder of Encore Books and Zany Brainy, and Tom Vellios, former CEO of Zany Brainy, founded Five Below on October 4, 2002 in Wayne, Pennsylvania.

-On March 18, 2020, Five Below announced the temporary closing all of its stores due to the COVID-19 outbreak.
-However, by June 6, 2025, 100% of Five Below stores across the United States reopened with plans for new stores to open up.
+On March 18, 2020, Five Below announced the temporary closure of all of its stores due to the COVID-19 outbreak.
+However, by June 6, 2020, 100% of Five Below stores across the United States reopened with plans for new stores to open up.
 This may account for an increase in foot traffic in 2022-2023, as reported by Unacast, a company that provides location insights.
 According to Unacast, Five Below experienced "a remarkable 63% year-over-year increase in foot traffic" between Q2 2022 to Q2 2023.

 Growth and expansion

-To date, Five Below operates over 1,800 stores in 46 states, employing over 30,000 associates along with five distribution centers.
+To date, Five Below operates over 2,000 locations in 47 states..
 It began its outward expansion away from the Philadelphia Metro area by entering additional out-of-state markets: Illinois and Michigan in 2011; Georgia, Kansas, Missouri, and Western Michigan in 2012; Texas in 2013; Tennessee in 2014; Alabama, Florida, and Kentucky in 2015; Louisiana, Minnesota, Oklahoma, West Virginia, and Wisconsin in 2016; California in 2017; and Arkansas in 2018.
 Five Below in 2019 publicly stated that they could build as many as 2,500 U.S. stores in the future.
 Arizona, Iowa, and Nebraska were introduced that year.
 Colorado and Nevada were added in 2020; New Mexico and Utah in 2021.
 Both Dakotas had opened new stores in 2022.
 Vermont joined in the next year.
 Wyoming was added in 2024.
 2025 saw the first stores in Oregon & Washington open.
-Idaho & Montana, the two remaining continental states, will open later.
+Idaho, in August 2026, saw their first store open in Lewiston, leaving Montana, the remaining continental state, to open later.

 In September 2014, the company announced a new lease agreement to move its New Castle, Delaware, distribution center to Oldmans Township, New Jersey.
 The new center would add 275 jobs to the local economy while Delaware would lose 175.

 On July 19, 2012, Five Below went public on the NASDAQ at the share price of $17.
 In 2014, Joel Anderson was appointed CEO.
 2016 sales were $1 billion, 2017 sales were $1.3 billion, and 2022 sales reached $3.08 billion.